julzaza/wildwitchherbs/_posts/2025-12-04-solstice-spirits-wild-hunt.md

 Not against thieves—
 but against immortals.

 This is your guide to navigating that night with power and clarity.
+The Wild Hunt is not just a story—it’s a map of how witches survived midwinter, protected their homes, and worked in a world where spirits were felt more than seen.

+These rites survive in Alpine, Baltic, Germanic, and Slavic winter traditions recorded by 19th–20th century ethnographers.

 ---